QianfengWen/historical-text-embedding/README.md

 ### Accessing Data
 The Medieval Latin charters used in this project are available in the `data/` folder.
 Please refer to the [DEEDS website](https://deeds.library.utoronto.ca/content/about-deeds) for more details.

+For semantic change labels, please refer to `data/labels/change.txt` for the list of words in the "changed" group and `data/labels/unchange.txt` for the list of words in the "unchanged" group.

 ## Usage